 Every country makes an effort to safeguard its own economy, companies, and industries.
 They would protect the interests of the businesses in the country as local industry generates jobs.
 As a result, when commodities/goods are imported from other countries, they impose greater tariffs and taxes.
 In response, the other nations impose even greater duties.
 This creates a conflict known as Trade wars.

 The best example of this is the ongoing trade conflict between the United States and China, in which the US imposed higher taxes on commodities/goods imported from China and China responded by imposing comparable duties on US goods.

 Economic theory is based on the rule of supply and demand.
 Demand is the quantity that market participants are willing to purchase, whereas Supply is the number of items that producers float on the market.
 The equilibrium point is the location where supply and demand are equal enough to satisfy one another, it is where the supply and demand curves meet in an efficient market.

 For example, Farmers lower the price of the crop when corn production rises in order to sell more of their harvest.
-When there is an excess of supply compared to demand, the produce is wasted and the farmer is at loss of their cost of production.
+When there is an excess of supply compared to demand, the produce is wasted and the farmer is at the loss of their cost of production.

-The above examples give an overview of a few of the concepts of economics, which include the law of supply and demand, opportunity costs, sunk, and the trade wars.
-Though they do not cover all types of variants; it does give a fair understanding of the real-world economics.
+The above examples give an overview of a few of the concepts of economics, which include the law of supply and demand, opportunity costs, sunk, and trade wars.
+Though they do not cover all types of variants; it does give a fair understanding of real-world economics.
 For more understanding of Economics, register with us at Young Scholarz and book 1:1 sessions with our certified Economics tutors for IB and IGCSE.